 Data for short and long-term graft failure rates and survival for deceased and living kidney transplant recipients are shown here.

-The figure below shows all-cause graft failure (top panel) and death-censored graft failure (return to dialysis or re-transplant; bottom panel) data for 6-month, 1-year, 3-year, 5-year and 10-year periods (Hart et al., 2017) for deceased kidney donor recipients (left panel) and living kidney donor recipients (right panel).
+Figure 7 shows all-cause graft failure (top panel) and death-censored graft failure (return to dialysis or re-transplant; bottom panel) data for 6-month, 1-year, 3-year, 5-year and 10-year periods (Hart et al., 2017) for deceased kidney donor recipients (left panel) and living kidney donor recipients (right panel).

 Evaluation of 119 kidney transplant recipients for somatic comorbidities using the Ifudu comorbidity index (Ifudu et al., 1998), identified non-ischaemic heart disease/hypertension (63%), visual impairment (35%), low back pain, spine or joint disorders (25%) and musculoskeletal disorders (24%) as the most common chronic illnesses.
 Overall, 90% of subjects had at least one medical comorbidity (Hollisaaz et al., 2007).